Unrupt/unrupt/README.md

 [![UNRUPT DEMO](https://image.ibb.co/bHHDty/demo.png)](https://www.youtube.com/embed/az_g2tOxhPI?start=782&end=936&autoplay=1)

-In this demo the video continues live while the audio is buffered.Far audio is buffered while Pause-while-speaking is on and when manually paused.The manual pause button also sets Mute on and off.
+In this showing of our unrupt demo by Tim Panton at Kamailioworld far audio is buffered while Pause-while-speaking is on and when manually paused.
+The manual pause button also sets Mute on and off.
+The video feed is optional and continues live while the audio is buffered

+Go to our experimental release page to try for yourself.

 ## **Licences**